 2020 is a turning point in terms of risk management.
 With the outbreak of the coronavirus crisis and the definitive end of the long economic growth period, most companies are shifting from maximizing profits and achieving growth KPIs to stabilizing and securing their business and preparing for the significant changes that await us in the coming weeks, months and years.

 So let's take a look at the most common risks we face today or will face soon.
-In the second part of the article, I present the fundamental principles of risk management that will help you address these threats.

 1) Financial problems, cash flow, and budget cuts

 The combination of government regulations, quarantine, the closure of a large number of companies, the suspension or reduction of many services either for economic or human resources reasons, budget cuts at most companies, and uncertainty about the future have caused that all our financial plans and forecasts we had at the beginning of 2020 are now absolutely out of reality.
 Therefore, it can be expected that many companies will have to deal with cash flow problems, crisis management, and look for significant financial savings instead of planned growth and expansion into new markets.

 According to a survey by the Institute for Supply Chain Management in March, almost 75% of companies have experienced supply chain disruptions due to the Covid-19 pandemic and the restrictions imposed.
 Manufacturing, retail and many other companies are therefore now in considerable uncertainty about the supply of goods from China, which is often their main or even the sole supplier.

 3) People, work productivity and resource management